 Q: How do I pay?

-A: We accept Visa, Mastercard, personal checks (by direct debit to your bank account) and money orders.
+A: We accept Visa, Mastercard, personal checks and money orders.
 All credit card charges will show on your bill as "Rx International".
-If you choose to pay by direct debit you will be entitled to a 4% discount on all purchases.
+If you choose to pay by personal checks you will be entitled to a 4% discount on all purchases.